Midsize Hatchback 1.4l(Volkswagen Golf, Toyota Prius, Honda Civic, etc)

 How much is rent in Wadi Musa?

-In Wadi Musa's center, a one-bedroom apartment runs about $350 per month.
+A central one-bedroom apartment in Wadi Musa runs about $353 per month.
 Move further out and that drops to around $283.
 Location makes a big difference here – and furnished places or short-term rentals will cost more on top of these figures.

 Is food expensive in Wadi Musa?